balancedao/wrapped_contracts/README.md

 ### Discord: https://discord.gg/PgPkJPqXGG
 ### Medium: https://balancedao.medium.com/

-### ERC20 Token wOTB
+### ERC20 Token wBAI
-This smart contract is an ERC20 token that wraps the native OTB token used as the native token for the Balance AI protocol blockchain.
+This smart contract is an ERC20 token that wraps the native BAI token used as the native token for the Balance AI protocol blockchain.
 It has the following features:

 * It is a fungible token, meaning that all tokens are identical and interchangeable.
 * Contract has the bridge functionality built in